kdobmayer/terraform-gke/README.md

 ## Security

-This command will start Tiller with both strong authentication over gRPC, and a service account to which RBAC policies have been applied
+This command will start Tiller with both strong authentication over gRPC, and a service account to which RBAC policies have been applied.

 ```
 helm init \